spelunky-fyi/Playlunky/README.md

 If you have installed Spelunky 2 then the install folder should be found during configuration of the project and starting a debugging session will launch Spelunky 2 with the `playlunky64.dll` injected.
 If you want to debug the game itself as well as the `playlunky64.dll` it is highly recommended to get the [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) extension and enable child process debugging in `Debug` &rarr; `Other Debug Targets` &rarr; `Child Process Debugging Settings...`

 #### Anti-Debugging Prevention
-This section can be ignored for Spelunky 2 versions 1.20.0j or older.
+This section can be ignored for Spelunky 2 versions newer than 1.20.0j, perhaps even some older versions.
 If the game employs any anti-debugging strategies it is supported to inject ScyllaHide into the game process.
 To do this download [ScyllaHide from Github](https://github.com/x64dbg/ScyllaHide/tags) and extract it into a ScyllaHide subfolder right next to the game.
 The `playlunky64.dll` will do the rest.